 New international projects

 As a member of the Danish songwriter/composer association, DJBFA, Lilly was given an opportunity to have the New York based pianist and composer, Aaron Parks (US) as her International Jazz Mentor during a year in 2014/2015.
-This has resulted in new songs in English, that Lilly is working on now with an album in mind that she plans to record during ultimo 2018 with Aaron Parks and some other wonderful musicians.
+This has resulted in new songs in English, that Lilly is working on now with an album in mind that she plans to record with Aaron Parks and some other wonderful musicians.